6 Reasons For Refusing LinkedIn Invitations

 Do not accept invitations when:

-• You don’t know the sender well (consider replying or deciding later)
+You don’t know the sender well

-• If you don’t know the sender at all, click on the “I don’t know” button or “Report as spam”
+If you don’t know the sender at all, click on the “I don’t know” button or “Report as spam”

 Sensible advice, don’t you think?
 I follow it.
 My LinkedIn network consists of people I know personally.
 I’ve worked with most of them.
 I feel an obligation to protect the integrity of my network as much for their sake as mine.
 To that end, these are the reasons why I’m going to refuse an invitation: